Chapter Eight – Time After Time

 The command deck was what Jay described as modernized steampunk—modernized being relative in light of the current date versus the origin date and locations.
 Slick black and dark grey surroundings while pale orange, blue, and pink lights bounced around the air expressly like programmed miniaturized drones.
 If one looked closely, the lights were symbols and controls purposely designed to navigate the ship and any necessary tech needed.

 “I’m taking them to the observation deck and introducing them to Niko’s documentaries,” Jay told Tinta and Bian. ”Follow me.”
 Jay started out of the room.
-When she didn’t hear them behind her, she stopped and turned: “If you want to know about the future, follow me,” she informed them annoyed that she had to repeat herself.
+When she didn’t hear them behind her, she stopped and turned: “If you want to know about the future—and the past, follow me,” she informed them annoyed that she had to repeat herself.

 Jay walked out.
 They finally followed—Cody the first; the others trailed thereafter.